• Skip to primary navigation

 Lobster Bisque

-The first time I had lobster bisque, it was at a tiny coastal restaurant where the scent of the ocean mingled with the rich aroma of butter and seafood stock.
+The first time I had lobster bisque, it was at a tiny coastal restaurant where the scent of the ocean mingled with the rich aroma of butter and seafood stock (the stock is traditionally made by simmering lobster shells with aromatics).

 One spoonful, and I was hooked-the velvety texture, the deep, briny sweetness of the lobster, and the perfect balance of cream and spices made it unforgettable.